Summer Camp

 Camper Gear Checklist

 Heartwood is a very active camp no matter what the location or the weather.
-Campers are expected to participate as they are able throughout the day and to come home tired and dirty, but with a smile.
+Campers participate as they are able throughout the day and come home tired and dirty, but with a smile.

 -